I’m excited to show you how a DIY superwoman can totally create a cute kids’ bathroom makeover when she gives herself 30+ days and a deadline.

 So let’s get started on this tour of my kids’ pretty bathroom!

-This is what it looked like about 35 days ago.
+This is what it looked like at the start.
 Aren’t you horrified?
 I know I am…

 Well, that was what it looked like after I started removing wallpaper!
 It went from “bad” to “worse” in about 3 days.
 EEK!!!!

 ….And I turned it into THIS:

 Navigation-Inspired Kids’ Bathroom Makeover